The Adamant Girl

-Kottukkaali (English: The Adamant Girl) is a 2024 Indian Tamil-language road drama film directed by P. S. Vinothraj and produced by SK Productions.
-The film, which revolves around Meena who loves a man from a lower caste but her family thinks she is possessed and cast the spell out of her, stars Soori and Anna Ben (in her Tamil debut).
+Kottukkaali (English: The Adamant Girl) is a 2024 Indian Tamil-language road drama film directed by P. S. Vinothraj and produced by Sivakarthikeyan Productions.
+The film, which revolves around Meena who loves a man from a lower caste but her family thinks she is possessed and that exorcism is the answer, stars Soori and Anna Ben (in her Tamil debut).

 The film was selected in the Forum section at the 74th Berlin International Film Festival and was screened on 16 February 2024.
 It was released on 23 August 2024 to critical acclaim.

 Plot

-Paandi, Meena's maternal uncle, returns from abroad after several years, intending to marry her.
+Paandi, Meena's maternal uncle, returns from abroad after several years, intending to marry her off.
 However, Meena is resolute in her love for a boy from an oppressed caste, which her family attributes to a spell.

 To exorcise this perceived influence, Paandi, accompanied by his parents, relatives, and friends, embarks on a journey to consult a seer.
 Before meeting the seer, they visit their family deity to perform rituals.

 En route, they face various challenges, including a malfunctioning autorickshaw, Karthi's need to use the restroom, and Rani's menstrual cramps.
 They also witness a puberty ceremony procession, which reminds Paandi of his past efforts, and the infuriated Paandi attacks and beats Meena for humming a song.
 He lashes out at his relatives, including Meena's mother, Shanti, and father, Murugan, as well as the auto driver, Suresh, and even physically assaults his father.
 However, he later apologizes to Murugan.

 Meanwhile, Siva and Mani, who are following the group, divert to a wine shop, where they discuss Meena's fidelity and speculate that she might be pregnant, which they believe explains her adamant desire to marry the boy she loves.
 A bull crosses their path, only to be led away by a young girl who claims it as her sole companion.
 The rooster, destined for sacrifice, tries to escape but fails.
 Meena has a vision of herself walking freely with untied hair.

 Upon arriving at the seer's residence in Palamedu, Paandi observes another girl, similar in age to Meena, being cured of a spell causing her infertility.
 The seer performs rituals, including stroking the girl's navel, and neck, and blowing air into her mouth, claiming to have removed tiny voodoo balls and freed her from the spell.
 Unable to bear witness to this, Paandi leaves the premises and, when called, unwillingly returns.
 The screen fades to black with the message "The end of this journey is in your hands."